NadeemNicoR/TeamProjects/docs/_posts/2019-06-04-ISEE-2019-Advanced-Prototype-Presentation.md

 <br>
 <p class="justify">

 Understanding our customer needs, challenges and behavioural influences allows us to better understand what content appeal to them best.
-Alot of thought goes into developing persons in software development process.
+A lot of thought goes into developing persons in software development process.

 </p>
 <br>